qiujian16/k8s-enhancements/keps/sig-multicluster/4322-cluster-inventory/README.md

 #### Story 1: Multicluster Workload Distribution

-In this scenario, a standard API acts as a foundation for multicluster scheduling decisions across various clusters.
+In this scenario, a unified API acts as a foundation for multicluster scheduling decisions across various clusters.
 This means that the API will provide a single point of contact to retrieve information that can be used to make informed scheduling decisions for workloads across multiple